 To not quit due not seeing significant results after working out for a month or so, you should keep track of your progress.
 Little progress is still progress.
 Be motivated by it.
 No excuses.
 Don’t quit.

 Evlin Symon is a freelance health writer.
 She writes popular health and fitness blog.
 She enjoys writing article about health, beauty, fitness and lifestyle.
 Evlin loves to read and write, and she hopes to write a novel someday.
 When she is not writing, she can be usually found hitting the Gym.
-Follow her on Facebook and LinkedIn for daily inspiration.
+Follow her on Facebook for daily inspiration.